Part-Time, Early Sept. – Nov. 3, 2020

-- Demonstrated leadership skills and ability to motivate others.
+- Independent worker with demonstrated leadership skills and ability to motivate/work well with others.

 - Strong public speaking ability.

-- Ability to travel throughout the region and to manage and accommodate a work schedule that will include mostly evening and many weekend commitments.
+- Ability to travel throughout the region and to manage and accommodate a work schedule that could include evening and weekend commitments.

 - Ability to work on several projects at various stages of completion.